Article· Foundations· beginner

 How long does it take to see ROI from business automation?

-Most Australian SMEs see ROI in 4-6 weeks.
+Most Australian SMEs we work with see ROI in 4-6 weeks.
 Automated invoice reminders get you paid faster, automated quote generation lets you send more quotes, and the time you save compounds quickly.
-A typical small business saves 10-15 hours per week after automating their top 5 processes, which translates to $4,000-6,000 per month in recovered billable time.
+A typical small business saves 10-15 hours per week after automating their top 5 processes, which translates to $4,000-6,000 AUD per month in recovered billable time.

 Will my automations break when I update my software?

-Sometimes.
-When apps update their APIs, connections can break temporarily.
-Most automation platforms send you immediate error notifications when this happens.
+Sometimes — when apps update their APIs, connections can break temporarily.
+Most automation platforms send immediate error notifications when this happens.
 Check your automations once a month to make sure they're still running.
-Most issues take 5-10 minutes to fix—usually just reconnecting an app or updating a field name.
+Most issues take 5-10 minutes to fix, usually just reconnecting an app or updating a field name.